 However, the laws of countries where assets are registered or other related assets and rights are located will also be relevant in most financings, and the insolvency regimes applicable to transportation companies based in other countries will also be relevant.

 Domestic and international law and regulation

-The leasing and mortgaging of aircraft is subject to standard common law principles.
+The leasing and mortgaging of aircraft are subject to standard common law principles.
 In addition, institutions benefiting from a mortgage over an aircraft registered with the Civil Aviation Authority of the United Kingdom (CAA) may protect their priority thereunder by registering it on the Register of Aircraft Mortgages maintained by the CAA in accordance with the Mortgaging of Aircraft Order 1972.

-- provide for a range of default and insolvency-based remedies to be available to creditors under international interests; and
+- to provide for a range of default and insolvency-based remedies to be available to creditors under international interests; and

-- provide for an international registry in which international interests may be registered, so guaranteeing their priority,
+- to provide for an international registry in which international interests may be registered, so guaranteeing their priority,

 The relationship between the Cape Town Regulations, the Mortgaging of Aircraft Order, 1972 and other English domestic law is a complex one and depends on a number of factors, including timing, the location of the parties, the situs of the aircraft at any given time and the state of registration of the aircraft.
 Different principles may apply to airframes and to engines.